-The impact of our concerns is minor for patients using the service, in terms of the quality and safety of clinical care.
+The impact of our concerns is minor for patients in terms of the quality and safety of clinical care.
 The likelihood of this occurring in the future is low once it has been put right.
-We have told the provider to take action (see full details of this action in the Requirement Notice at the end of this report).
+We have told the provider to take action. (see full details of this action in the Requirement Notices at the end of this report).